ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 The simplest application of a Map is when the object contains the same primitive type as values.
 In most cases, this involves using the `String` type for the value `T`.

 Consider our [earlier person JSON](/docs/en/integrations/data-formats/json/schema#static-vs-dynamic-json) where the `company.labels` object was determined to be dynamic.
-Importantly, we only expect key value pairs of type String to be added to this object.
+Importantly, we only expect key-value pairs of type String to be added to this object.
 We can thus declare as a `Map(String, String)`:

 ```sql
 CREATE TABLE people